Above, Costa Classica is seen entering the outer harbour of IJmuiden at the 23rd of may in 2014 for a visit to The Netherlands.

 The last picture shows the ship almost docked at the Felison Cruise terminal in IJmuiden at the 23rd of may 2014.

-At the end of 2014, Costa Classica will be rebuilt and emerge again as Costa neoClassica for the Costa NeoCollection.
+At the end of 2014, Costa Classica re-emerged as Costa neoClassica for the Costa NeoCollection.
 This is a new concept within the fleet of Costa Cruises, where mostly the line's smaller and older ships are rebuilt and offer more quiet time and personal service for the passengers.
-The ship will loose the large casino and theater and will recieve smaller entertainment venues aboard.
+The ship lost the large casino and theater and recieved several smaller entertainment venues aboard.
 Also, passengers can really customise their cruise to their own specific needs, concerning dining options or shore excursions and even the onboard entertainment.
-From january 11th, 2015, the rebuild ship will be sailing Indian Ocean cruises from Mauritius, together with the recently aquired Grand Mistral, that is renamed Costa neoRiviera for the Neo Collection.
+From january 11th, 2015, the rebuild ship started sailing Indian Ocean cruises from Mauritius, together with the recently aquired Grand Mistral, that was renamed Costa neoRiviera for the Neo Collection.